-The funding included within this report reflects the provisional settlement for 2020/21 that was announced on 20th December 2019.
+The funding included within this report reflects the provisional settlement for 2020 that was announced on 20th December 2019.
 The announcement confirmed that there would be a one year settlement in 2020/21 and that the fair funding review would be delayed until April 2021.
 There are no funding levels confirmed post 2019/20.
-Assumptions have therefore been made based on the provisional finance settlement for funding levels from 2020/21 - 2023/24.
+Assumptions have therefore been made based on the provisional finance settlement for funding levels from 2020/21 - 2023/24 that are detailed within this report.

-Spending review, fair funding formula and 75% business rates retention

-During 2020, a multi-year spending review will take place which will allow more time for the impact of funding changes to be effectively planned for.
+Spending review, fair funding formula and 75% business rates retentionDuring 2020, a multi-year spending review will take place which will allow more time for the impact of funding changes to be effectively planned for.